 For example lets say the round finishes and I have laid down 4 Jacks, and a run of 2,3,4 of Hearts, and somebody had added a 5 of Hearts to it.
-I would get 24 points for those.
-But I still have a Queen of Hearts and a 2 of Clubs in my hand so I subtract 12 points, scoring a total of 12 for the round.
+I would get 54 points for those, 40 for the Jacks and 14 for the run.
+But I still have a Queen of Hearts and a 2 of Clubs in my hand so I subtract 12 points, scoring a total of 42 for the round.

 The ultimate winner is the first person to score over 500 points.

 There are many more potential ways to vary Rummy.
 For example you could shake up the rules above with some of these.
 You will find some work better than others!

 - Play with 2 sets of cards

 - Change the scoring system, for example make cards in a particular suit worth double the points of other cards

 - Deal 10 cards to each player rather than 7 (use 2 sets of cards if you have more than 3 players)

 - Deal 5 cards to each player rather than 7